33 Scary & Fun Facts About Obesity (2022 Update)

 The fattest country in the world, as the latest statistics show, is American Samoa, an unincorporated US territory in the South Pacific.
 Approximately 75% of their population is considered obese.
 The major causes of this epidemic in American Samoa are the lack of health education and consumption of processed, low quality food.

-What is the obesity rate in America in 2019?
+What was the obesity rate in America in 2019?

 According to the data from September 2019, obesity exceeds 35% in nine states, 30% in 31 states, and 25% in 48 states.
 The highest adult obesity rates are in Mississippi and West Virginia (almost 40%).
 The lowest rate is in Colorado — only 23%.